Skip to content

 Caching function output with use cache

-Since you can add use cache to any asynchronous function you aren't limited to caching components or routes only.
-You might want to cache a network request or database query or compute something that is very slow.
-By adding use cache to a function containing this type of work it becomes cacheable, and when reused, will share the same cache entry.
+Since you can add use cache to any asynchronous function, you aren't limited to caching components or routes only.
+You might want to cache a network request, a database query, or a slow computation.

 app/actions.ts